joaobnv/lan/README.md

 Do you need to run Lan but don't have anything to commit?
 Do this: install Lan, with `go install`, but don't copy it to the hooks folder.
 Then go to the folder of your repository and invoke Lan with the `lan` command.

-Don't want to have to copy Lan to your hooks folder every time it's updated?
+Don't want to have to copy Lan to your hooks folder every time Lan is updated?
 Challenge: create a way so you only need to run the `go install` command and all your repositories will have the new version of Lan without you having to copy it.

+# Change Log

+### 0.1.0

+Now Lan runs the staticcheck.